-Common Questions about Title Insurance
+Common questions about Title Insurance

-Buying a home is, for many of us the biggest single investment we’ll ever make.
+Buying a home is, for many of us, the biggest single investment we’ll ever make.
 Knowing this, most homeowners provide for the security and safekeeping of their homes by insuring them against hazards such as fire, theft and weather damage.

-But there is another hazard that can pose an even greater risk to home ownership: Defects in the title to your property can cause you to lose part or all of the investment in your home.
+But there is another hazard that can pose an even greater risk to home ownership: defects in the title to your property can cause you to lose part or all of the investment in your home.
 Fortunately, there is a way to protect your investment from these title defects.
 It comes in the form of title insurance.

 A title is the foundation of property ownership.
 It is the owner’s right to possess and use the property.